-This recipe looks and tastes wonderful but is surprisingly easy to make.
-Perfect as an impressive starter, these croquettes have the lovely earthy flavour of Irish grown, cooked and packed beetroot with the creaminess of Ardsallagh goats cheese.
-A crispy croquette exterior gives a nice contrast in texture.
-A splash of Ballymaloe Classic French Dressing on the salad is a good finishing touch.
+Looking and – more importantly – tasting wonderful, this recipe is surprisingly easy to make.
+Perfect as an impressive starter, these croquettes have the lovely, earthy flavour of Irish-grown, cooked and packed Ballymaloe Diced Irish Beetroot, complemented by the creaminess of Ardsallagh Goat’s Cheese.
+A crispy croquette exterior leads to a gorgeous, gooey middle, while a splash of Ballymaloe Classic French Dressing on your salad is an elegant finishing touch.

 - Salad leaves (enough for 6)

-- Granny Smith apple, peeled, cored and finely diced
+- 1 Granny Smith apple (peeled, cored & finely diced)

 - Ballymaloe Classic French Dressing

-- Roll the Ardsallagh goats cheese into a ball in your hand and place a cube of Ballymaloe Irish Beetroot in the centre.
-There should be enough to make 18 croquettes.
+- Roll a small amount of Ardsallagh Goat's Cheese into a ball in your hand and place a cube of Ballymaloe Irish Beetroot in the centre.

-- For the crumb coating, place the eggs, seasoned flour (pinch of salt and pepper) and breadcrumbs into separate bowls.
+- For the crumb coating, place the eggs, flour (seasoned with a pinch of salt & pepper) and breadcrumbs into three separate bowls.

-- Dip the goat’s cheese balls in flour and shake off any excess.
-Then coat it in the egg mixture lastly dip them it in the breadcrumbs, patting gently ensuring full coverage.
+- Dip the goats cheese ball in the flour and shake off any excess.
+Then coat it in the egg mixture.
+Lastly, dip it in the breadcrumbs, patting gently to ensure full coverage.

-- Next place the beetroot goats cheese balls carefully and slowly into the deep-fry basket.
-Let them fry until they have just turned golden brown.
-Remove and drain on a lined plate with kitchen paper.
+- Let them fry until they begin to turn golden-brown.
+Remove and drain on a plate that is lined with kitchen paper.

-- Toss the apple and red onion in a teaspoon of dressing, set aside.
-Toss the salad leaves and drizzle over some Ballymaloe Classic French Dressing and a add a pinch of salt.
+- Toss the apple and red onion in a teaspoon of dressing and set aside.
+Toss the salad leaves and drizzle with Ballymaloe Classic French Dressing, before adding a pinch of salt.

-- Divide the salad between 6 plates and top each with the dressed apple and red onion.
+- Divide the salad between 6 plates and top each with the dressed apple, red onion and your homemade croquettes.